BragaHigor/BragaHigor/README.md

-## Hello, I'm Higor, programming and technology student! 👋
+## Hello, welcome to my repository, I'm Higor and I'm a programming and technology studentI 👋

 <br>